It might seem impossible to save money when you’re booking a cruise, but our experts live by the loopholes.

 Well it’s a fierce debate and the answer isn’t always crystal clear – nevertheless we endeavoured to discover and pin down the very best ways to save money when you’re on your cruise.

+We’ll start by saying that ‘every little helps’ is a notion to live by when booking your cruise!
 This tip comes from deedee9, who believes the charges for water aboard some cruise lines are “horrendous”.

 To add to the savings, yesrock recommends that you keep the bottle and refill it either from the bathroom taps in your cabin or take a glass of water or two from your meal and fill it upon returning to your cabin.
+Every little helps!

 Malcolm is confident in his advice as he proclaims; “One word: Excursions.
 Much cheaper to DIY when practical.”
 Of course, this doesn’t mean you should go off by yourself in a foreign country!